 We are pleased to present to you this year's water quality report.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
-Please contact Van Brown at 719-438-5590 with any questions about the Drinking Consumer Confidence Rule (CCR) or for public participation opportunities that may affect the water quality.
+Please contact Van Brown at 719-438-5590 with any questions or for public participation opportunities that may affect water quality.